Dr.Kevin J. StachowiakOwner/Veterinarian

 Hi, I'm Zoe!
 I joined the staff of the Caseville Small Animal Clinic in May 2017 and I work as a Veterinary Assistant and a Kennel Assistant.
 Ever since I was really little, I've always wanted to help and care for animals and now I have that opportunity here!
 I'm starting college in the fall of 2018 at Baker College of Flint to work on a Veterinary Technician degree.
 I have 2 cute cats named Luna and Pepper, and a handsome parakeet named Admiral.
 I'm excited and honored to be a part of this team and I'm looking forward to meeting your fur-babies!

 Hi, I'm Carly!
-I recently joined the Caseville Small Animal Clinic staff in July of 2018.
+I joined the Caseville Small Animal Clinic staff in July of 2018.
 Animals have always been a major part of my life, and I have always had a dream of pursuing a career with them.
-As of right now, I work back in the kennel caring for all of your loving and adorable pets, but in the fall i will be attending baker collage of Flint for Veterinary Technician Program.
-After i have Successfully graduated from Baker, I will take a dog training course through Penn Foster Career Schools.
-Some people might know my family and me as the boxer people.
+I've worked with your loving and adorable pets, while earning my Veterinary Technician License from Baker College in Flint.
+I have taken a dog training course through Penn Foster Career Schools and some of you may know my family and me as the boxer people.
 We have three loving and adorable boxers named Bella, Callie, and Jake and one barn cat named Tink.
-I am very fortunate to be a part of this amazing team and can't wait to meet all of your furr-babies!
+I am very fortunate to be a part of this amazing team and can't wait to meet all of your fur-babies!

 In August 2015 we finally found the purrfect kitten to become O’Shay’s “little brother”.
 You may hear them fighting in the hallways, but don’t all brothers fight?
 Touche does great with people and cats, but is still in the process of getting used to dogs.
 So don’t be alarmed if he hisses at your dog, he would never hurt them.
 Just like O’Shay, he is here 365 days a year and is in the training stages of becoming watch cat number 2.